 We woke up bright and early and made our way down to Penicott Wilderness HQ at the dock area in Hobart.
 Shortly after we arrived, a small shuttle bus (which fits about 20 people) drove over and its friendly driver checked us in.
-He was relieved to find us there as he wasn’t sure where to pick us up since we didn’t request a hotel pick up.
-We got on the bus and it looks like everyone else were already picked up straight from their hotel!
+He was relieved to find us there as he wasn’t sure where to pick us up since we didn’t request a hotel pick-up.
+We got on the bus and it looks like everyone else was already picked up straight from their hotel!

 Tip: Definitely have them pick you up from your hotel so you don’t have to walk to the HQ like we did.

 We then drove down to the Kettering Ferry which took about 30 minutes from Hobart.
 Kettering is the point where all vehicles board the ferry going into Bruny Island.
 We waited about 15 minutes before our shuttle bus made its way into the ferry, and off we went to Bruny Island!
 The ferry journey took about 15 minutes, just enough for us to check out the top deck and get some fresh air.

-Once we’re on the island, we wasted no time getting to our first stop (out of 9).
+Once we were on the island, we wasted no time getting to our first stop (out of 9).

 Stop 1: Bruny Island Cheese Company

 We kicked off the Cheese Tasting of 4 types of cheese.
 We tried Tom, Saint, George, and O.D.O (One Day Old).
 I loved Tom the most!
-As part of the tour, we received 20% discount on all the cheese so I ended up buying two Toms – one to take home and one for a friend I was meeting up with in Melbourne, our next stop after Tasmania.
+As part of the tour, we received a 20% discount on all the cheese so I ended up buying two Toms – one to take home and one for a friend I was meeting up with in Melbourne, our next stop after Tasmania.
 Our driver informed us that there is a cooler on the bus we can use to store our cheese so that it doesn’t go bad.